 Writing and reviewing checklist

 See the following list for guidance when creating or updating content.
-Use this when peer reviewing pull requests, as well.
+Use this as a guide while writing and when peer reviewing pull requests.
 See Technical writing standards for more details and access to style manuals and other information.

 Writing and reviewing checklist